oracle/node-oracledb/doc/src/api_manual/dbobject.rst

 .. method:: dbObject.getElement(Number index)

     Returns the value associated with the given index.
+If no element exists at that index, an exception is raised.

 .. method:: dbObject.getFirstIndex()